allennrbc/Software-Tools-Spring-2024/README.md

 ## Discussion of progress on the eight major tasks.
 1. Propose a research topic:

-Please see Christine's Analysis on information on our research topic and progress made on selecting a decision maker as well as articles and information that has inspired our analysis.
+Please see the file titled "Christine's Analysis.md" on information on our research topic and progress made on selecting a decision maker as well as articles and information that has inspired our analysis.

 2. Create a GitHub repository and establish best practices for team collaboration